 In fact, in Rev 21:2, the New Jerusalem is seen coming down out of heaven “prepared as a bride beautifully dressed for her husband.”
 The Church is the “bride of Christ.”
 And I think that after the rapture, while the rest of the world is going through the trib, the church goes to the New Jerusalem where it is being “prepared” to be presented to her “husband.”

 After the rapture, those left on earth will then enter the tribulation as the seals begin opening sometime after the rapture.
 But it doesn’t have to start right away.
-There could be an amount of time before the seals open.
+There could be an amount of time before the seals open, maybe as the world adjusts to the mass disappearance of Christians everywhere and reorganizes into a new world government.

 I think that the tribulation is the “hour of trial that will come upon the whole world to test those who live on the earth” (Rev 3:10).
 It is a time when God draws a line in the sand, makes the truth of His Word very clear, and forces people to make a decision about Jesus.
 And since the believers of the church-age already made their decision for Christ, there is no reason for them to go into this time of trial, this time of choosing.
 They already chose.
 And so they are kept from that hour of trial, as Rev 3:10 promises.